Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 "well-advised," and "well-appointed" (compounds derived from "well").

 If the search term is itself a variant, inflection, or stem of another word, the headword may
-refer to that other word rather than the search term.
+be that other word rather than the search term.
+[LINK TO ADAPTOR TEXT]

+#### Cognate Cross-References
-If the headword is "a less common spelling of another word with the same meaning," its
+If the headword of an entry is "a less common spelling of another word with the same meaning,"
-metadata will include a cognate cross-reference (`cxs`) field and, in most cases, a
+the actual content of the entry will include a cognate cross-reference (`cxs`) field and, in
-cross-reference label (`cxl`) field.
-The `cxl` field identifies that other word (the
+most cases, a cross-reference label (`cxl`) field.
+The `cxl` field indicates the headword's
-cross-reference target, or CRT), and the `cxl` field indicates the headword's relation to
+relationship to that other word (the cross-reference target, or CXT), and the `cxt` field
-that other word.
-For example, the metadata of the sole entry for "flavour" identifies the
+identifies that other word.
+For example, the sole entry for "flavour" identifies the word as
-word as a "chiefly British spelling of" "flavour."
-Many entries with a `cxs` field lack a
+a "chiefly British spelling of" the CXT "flavor."

-functional label field.
-Note, though, that an entry's `cxl` field may be indicative of its
+Many entries with a `cxs` field lack a functional label field.
+Note, though, that an entry's
-part of speech.
-This is the case with one of the entries for the word "lit," the `cxl` field
+`cxl` field may be indicative of the headword's part of speech.
+This is the case with one of the
-of which identifies it as a "past tense and past participle of" the CRT "light."
+entries for the word "lit," the `cxl` field of which identifies "lit" as the "past tense and past
+participle of" the CXT "light."

 #### Definitions and "Shortdefs"
-A single entry for a headword can have many definitions.
+A single entry for a headword can contain many definitions.
 These definitions are contained in
 `sense` fields, each of which can also include subsenses.
 For example, the entry for the
 adverb form of "well" includes fifteen senses, several of which have subsenses.
 However, many
 entries returned by the API include an ["abridged version of the main definition section"](https://dictionaryapi.com/products/json#sec-2.shortdef)--the
-the definitions for only the first three senses--in a 'shortdef' array.
+definitions for only the first three senses--in a `shortdef` array.

+To avoid providing an overwhelming amount of information to the user, the app returns "shortdefs"
+rather than full definition sections whenever possible.

 **Definitions in CXS Entries**

-Some entries with a `cxs` field include a definition of the headword and a functional label.
+Some entries with a `cxs` field include both a functional label and a definition of the headword.
-For example, the entry for "baloney" (a less common spelling of "bologna") has a `cxs` field
+For example, the entry for "baloney" (a less common spelling of "bologna") has a `cxs` field as
-but also a definition and functional label.
-Others, like the entry for "flavour," do not
+well as a definition and functional label.
+Others, like the entry for "flavour," do not include
-include a definition; instead, the headword is defined only in the entry
+a definition; instead, the headword is defined only in the entry for the CXT, which means that
-for the CRT, which means that an app must send another API request with the CRT as the
+the app must send another API request with the CXT as the search term.
-search term.

 ### Responses to Queries with Invalid Search Terms
 If the search term sent to Merriam-Webster's Collegiate® Dictionary with Audio API is not in
-the dictionary, the API will return a list rather than a full JSON response.
-In some cases,
+the dictionary, the API will return a list of spelling suggestions or an empty list rather
-the API will return spelling suggestions (as a list of strings), and in others, In other cases,
+than a full JSON response.
+In those cases, the app will return an error message to the user;
-it will simply return an empty list.
+if spelling suggestions are available, it will return those too.

 ## The Impact on Should It Be Hyphenated?